Diego Pituca: Kashima Antlers

 On 15 January 2021, Santos president Andrés Rueda announced the sale of Pituca to Japanese club Kashima Antlers.
 Antlers confirmed the transfer six days later, with Pituca joining the club after the 2020 Copa Libertadores Final.

 Despite the J1 League season beginning in February, due to the COVID-19 pandemic Pituca was only allowed to enter Japan on April 2 and had to isolate for 14 days on arrival.
 He eventually made his debut in the J.League Cup, coming on as a substitute in a 2–2 draw with Sagan Tosu.
 He scored his first goal for Kashima in a 4-0 J1 League win over Consadole Sapporo.
 He went on to make 37 appearances across all competitions in his debut season, scoring 2 goals.

+Santos return

+On 20 July 2023, Santos announced an agreement with Pituca for a four-year contract, effective on 1 January 2024, after his contract with Kashima expired.
+On 31 December, Santos confirmed his return.

+Pituca was a regular starter for the club in the 2024 Campeonato Paulista, being named in the best XI of the competition.
+On 6 August 2025, he rescinded his link with the club.

+V-Varen Nagasaki

+On 8 August 2025, Pituca returned to Japan after being announced at V-Varen Nagasaki in the second division.